thecloudxpert/emea-uk-aria-auto-exp-day/module-5/m5-full-lab-guide.md

         shell: /bin/bash
 ```

-The final code block for each machine should look like the following:

-You should notice again that there are errors in your YAML code section.
-Given the previous tasks, why do you think that is?

-4. Using what you have learned so far and the information provided in the table below, add the input needed to correct the errors in the Cloud Template.
+5. Using what you have learned so far, along with the information provided in the table below, add the input required to correct the errors in the Cloud Template.

 <table class="table">
     <caption>Table: Module 5 - Exercise 2</caption>